SHRIRAMFIN

 ((bharath.rajeswaran@thomsonreuters.com; +91 9769003463;))

-** Non-bank lenders Shriram Finance SHMF.NS and Bajaj Finance BJFN.NS rise 2% and 1%, while shadow lenders such as LIC Housing Finance LICH.NS, Muthoot Finance MUTT.NS and Jio Financial JIOF.NS gain 1.5%-2.5%
+** Indian non-bank lenders Shriram Finance SHMF.NS and Bajaj Finance BJFN.NS rise as much as 2.4 and 2.9%, while shadow lenders such as LIC Housing Finance LICH.NS, Muthoot Finance MUTT.NS and Jio Financial JIOF.NS gain 0.5% to 2.5%

-** Rise amid a CNBC-TV18 report that the Reserve Bank of India is not considering any proposal to cap the tenure or implement a force rotation of the top management of NBFCs
+** CNBC-TV18 report says that the Reserve Bank of India is not considering any proposal to cap the tenure or implement a force rotation of the top management of NBFCs, citing sources with knowledge of the matter

 ** BJFN lost 10% last week, taking their three-week drop to about 18%; SHMF lost a modest 0.4% last week